milanfort/frontend-nanodegree-mobile-portfolio/README.md

 * Remove duplication when querying the DOM for the same elements

-* Fix forced synchronous layout when resizing pizzas by moving computation of the new pizza size outside of the for loop and performing the size changes in batch.
+* Fix forced synchronous layout when resizing pizzas by moving computation of the new pizza size outside of the for loop and performing the size changes in batch

 As a result, the time required to resize pizzas decreased from initial ca. 160ms to under 1ms.